-The starting point for comparing the appropriateness of the five ROs is the balance between their potential to reduce PFAS emissions and their socio-economic impacts.
+Instead of a monetisation of benefits, the starting point for comparing the appropriateness of the five ROs is the balance between their potential to reduce PFAS emissions and their socioeconomic impacts.
 As the environmental/health benefits of reduced PFAS emissions could not be quantified, it is not possible to use cost-benefit analysis to directly assess whether any of the proposed restriction options is proportionate.
-In such cases, ECHA's approach to the "Evaluation of restriction reports and applications for authorisation for PBT and vPvB substances in SEAC" requests Dossier Submitters to report the cost per unit (e.g. kilogram) of emissions reduced as the starting point for the proportionality assessment.
+In such cases, ECHA's approach to the "Evaluation of restriction reports and applications for authorisation for PBT and vPvB substances in SEAC"79 requests Dossier Submitters to report the cost per unit (e.g. kilogram) of emissions reduced as the starting point for the proportionality assessment.